thoughtbot/paperclip/README.md

 mentioned in this README, then you probably need to specify the master branch if you want to use them.
 This README is probably ahead of the latest released version, if you're reading it on GitHub.

-Anyway, if you don't use Bundler (though you probably should, even in Rails 2), with config.gem

-    # In config/environment.rb
-    ...
-    Rails::Initializer.run do |config|
-      ...
-      config.gem "paperclip", :version => "~> 2.7"
-      ...
-    end

 For Non-Rails usage: